GenZone — Nav Bar

 The idea of a crash largely stems from one key factor: supply projections.
 There are indeed thousands of units scheduled for handover in the coming years.
 To put this into perspective:

 By the end of 2028, Dubai could see close to 300,000 new units entering the market.
-On the surface, this sounds like a recipe for oversupply, but this perspective ignores a critical element: demand.
+On the surface, this sounds like a recipe for oversupply and subsequent decline.
+It makes many people ask: “will Dubai real estate market crash?”
+However, this perspective ignores a very critical element i.e.. the growing demand.

 Population Growth: The Engine of Demand